-- If the server is not a member of the specified replication group it MUST fail the call with an implementation-defined failure value. - If the specified connection does not exist in the specified replication group's configuration and the replication group's type (see the msDFSR-ReplicationGroupType attribute specified in section 2.3.5) is not SYSVOL then the server MUST fail the call with an implementation-defined failure value. - If the replication group's type is SYSVOL and the client is not a domain controller in the same domain as the server, or if the server is not a domain controller, then the server MUST fail the call with an implementation-defined failure value. - If the specified connection is disabled (see the msDFSR-Enabled attribute specified in section 2.3.11) then the server MUST fail the call with an implementation-defined value. - If the server is not the specified connection's outbound partner, or the client is not the connection's inbound partner (see the FromServer attribute specified in section 2.3.11) then the server MUST fail the call with an implementation-defined failure value. - If the client's protocol version number is 0x00050001, or if the client's protocol's major version number (see section 2.2.1.1.1) is not equal to the server protocol's major version number, then the server MUST fail the call with the FRS_ERROR_INCOMPATIBLE_VERSION failure value.
+- If the server is not a member of the specified replication group it MUST fail the call with an implementation-defined failure value. - If the specified connection does not exist in the specified replication group's configuration and the replication group's type (see the msDFSR-ReplicationGroupType attribute specified in section 2.3.5) is not SYSVOL, then the server MUST fail the call with FRS_ERROR_CONNECTION_INVALID. - If the replication group's type is SYSVOL and the specified connection does not exist in the specified replication group's configuration and there is no Member object in the specified replication group's configuration, the server MUST fail the request with FRS_ERROR_CONNECTION_INVALID. - If the replication group's type is SYSVOL and the client is not a domain controller in the same domain as the server, or if the server is not a domain controller, then the server MUST fail the call with FRS_ERROR_CONNECTION_INVALID. - If the specified connection is disabled (see the msDFSR-Enabled attribute specified in section 2.3.11) then the server MUST fail the call with FRS_ERROR_CONNECTION_INVALID. - If the server is not the specified connection's outbound partner, or the client is not the connection's inbound partner (see the FromServer attribute specified in section 2.3.11) then the server MUST fail the call with FRS_ERROR_CONNECTION_INVALID. - If the client's protocol version number is 0x00050001, or if the client's protocol's major version number (see section 2.2.1.1.1) is not equal to the server protocol's major version number, then the server MUST fail the call with the FRS_ERROR_INCOMPATIBLE_VERSION failure value.